Jhargram: Demographics

 As of 2011 India census, Jhargram had a population of 61,712.
 Males constitute 50% of the population and females 50%.
 Jhargram has an average literacy rate of 88.53%, higher than the national average of 76.26%: male literacy is 92.59%, and female literacy is 84.46%.
 In Jhargram, 8.72% of the population is under 6 years of age.

 Schedule Tribe (ST) constitutes 9.85% while Schedule Caste (SC) were 9.59% of total population in Jhargram.

 Police station

 Jhargram District Police Station has jurisdiction over Jhargram CD Block.

 Economy

-The main economy of this area is business & cultivation.
+The main economy of this area is business & cultivation with tourism.
 Some people are government employees, school teachers or employed in other private sectors.
 The financial status of most of the people is in the middle class category.